DerouineauNicolas/Hellqualizer/README.md

 Intro
 -------------------

-This program is decoding/recording, filtering and playing encoded audio streams in real time.
+This program is decoding, filtering and playing encoded audio streams in real time.

 Execution
 -------------------